kubernetes-retired/heapster/docs/sink-configuration.md

 	--sink=gcm

-*Note: This sink works only on a Google Compute Enginer VM as of now*
+*Note: This sink works only on a Google Compute Engine VM as of now*

 GCM has one option - `metrics` that can be set to:
 * all - the sink exports all metrics